Raynes/clojail/README.markdown

 This sandbox whitelists println and then blacklists it, essentially doing absolutely nothing.

 Well, that's about all folks.
 I hope my library is to your liking, and I hope it's useful in your own projects.
 Remember to not hesitate to give me feedback!

+### Testers

+A tester is either a set of symbols, packages, and classes, in which case it's a blacklist, or it's a map with keys :whitelist and :blacklist (not necessarily both) bound to sets defining a blacklist and/or whitelist.

+A nice feature of clojail is that you can blacklist (or whitelist) entire Java packages.
+Don't want anything in the java.lang.reflect package?
+Fine:

+    (use '[clojail.testers :only [p]])
+    (def reflect-blacklist #{(p "java.lang.reflect")})

+Now you have a tester that will scream murder if someone tries to execute code using any classes from the reflect package.

 ## License